Setting up your Local Development Environment for XION

 , eliminating the need for manual installation and dependency management.

-If downloading the pre-built binary is not an option, you can install xiond
+If downloading the pre-built binary or utilizing the installer is not an option, you can install xiond

 from source.
 Ensure that Go, Git, and Make are installed.